bbcmicrobit/micropython/docs/uart.rst

 .. method:: uart.readall()

-   Read as much data as possible.
+    Removed since version 1.0.

-   Return value: a bytes object or ``None`` on timeout.
+    Instead, use :func:`uart.read()` with no arguments, which will read as much data as possible.

 .. method:: uart.readinto(buf[, nbytes])